-Bayer AG sells a broad range of products beyond its nearly 120-year-old aspirin, including prescription and over-the-counter medicines for people, vaccines and drugs for pets and livestock, and seeds and chemicals for farmers and home gardeners.
+Bayer AG, based in Leverkusen, Germany, sells a broad range of products beyond its nearly 120-year-old aspirin, including prescription and over-the-counter medicines for people, vaccines and drugs for pets and livestock, and seeds and chemicals for farmers and home gardeners.

 Bayer is a leader in birth control and hemophilia treatments.
 Its medicines include contraceptives pills Yasmin, Yasminelle and Yaz; Mirena and Skyla intrauterine devices; Essure, a permanent contraceptive that blocks the fallopian tubes; hemophilia treatments Kogenate and Kovaltry; cancer drugs Nexavar, Stivarga and Xofigo; antibiotics Avelox and Cipro, erectile dysfunction pill Levitra, Betaseron for multiple sclerosis, Desonate for eczema in babies, and Adempas for high blood pressure in lungs.
 With U.S. partners, Bayer jointly markets Eylea, an injected drug for vision-destroying macular degeneration, and Xarelto, the top seller among new drugs for preventing heart attacks and strokes.